Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Proven ability to work in a team and good communication skills.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+A proven ability to work as the team environment and has an excellent ability to communicate.

 Education: